Top 10 IT DR Runbook Requirements

 A DR runbook is a working document, unique to every organization, which outlines the necessary steps to recover from a disaster or service interruption.
 It includes primary and escalation contacts along with infrastructure and process instructions for team members to follow.

 It is an essential component of your company’s business continuity plan.
+Unfortunately, too many companies are not ready for the next disaster.

 What is the Difference Between Business Continuity and Disaster Recovery?